This month’s Soaring Solo blog post focuses on three ways of transforming trauma with your solo show.

 While solo theatre is not for everyone, if you are one of the brave souls hungry enough to choose this art form, then you may find the following tools incredibly cathartic as you craft your one-person play.

 Here are three ways of transforming trauma with your solo show:

 Simply put, personification is a theatrical device where the solo artist assigns human qualities to an inanimate object, animal, body part, or otherwise nonhuman entity.

 When dealing with traumatic events, it can be very useful to create some safe distance between you and the details of said event.
 It may even be helpful to bring a bit of humor or at least levity to the retelling of the incident.

 Personification is one of the most effective tools I have seen utilized by solo artists to achieve this.

 For example, I have encouraged performers to turn their shame into a character that taunts them throughout the play.
 I have championed actors as they give their cancerous tumor a voice who reports their awful medical experiences.
 I have witnessed performers embody nature such as an old oak tree who holds prolific wisdom for them to receive.

-By having this nonhuman character speak about our human experience, often in 3rd person, the Solo artist is then able to recall hyper specific details without getting so close to the memory and retraumatizing themselves.
+By having this nonhuman character speak about our human experience, often in third person, the solo artist is then able to recall hyper specific details without getting so close to the memory and retraumatizing themselves.